docker/docs/ee/ucp/admin/install/install-on-azure.md

 ## Azure Prerequisites

-Please find a list of infrastructure pre-requisites that need to be met in order to successfully deploy Docker UCP on Azure.
+Please find a list of infrastructure prerequisites that need to be met in order to successfully deploy Docker UCP on Azure.

 - All Docker EE Nodes (Managers and Workers) need to be deployed into the same